 “I haven’t a clue about the music.
 What do we need to do now that Miller’s neutralized?”

 “Dewayne Jessie – he needs a backup band and probably a stage name.
 His relationship to the Coasters is not working for him.
 Second, we need to choose the songs the band plays and get rights and royalties worked out, including a soundtrack album.
 We need someone to compose a score to play as background atmosphere when the band is not on-screen.
 My friend Jay at Mike Antonio’s office will help on all these issues.
 Doug Weston will help find the backup musicians.
 I think we need an all-black band just to show the studio they’re so wrong to blackball black musicians.”

 “Thanks, Boss.
 I need to find my own place.
 I’m worn out from working non-stop for the whole last week.
 How about the afternoon off?
 I have someone in mind for the movie score.
-I’ll check-in with him and we can set up an audition.
+I’ll check-in with him to set up an audition.
 Is it okay that he’s gay?”

 “Half of Hollywood musicians are gay, and the other are all addicts.
 And most are both.”